-- Radius is the number of pixels around the edge that are affected.
+- Radius (accessed by expanding the Edge Detection section) is the number of pixels around the edge that are affected.
 Higher radius values (up to 250 pixels) improve the edge in areas of fine detail. - Smooth reduces the number of points that make up your selection and, as the name suggests, makes a smoother edge.
 You can set smoothness from 0 (very detailed selection) to 100 (very smooth selection). - Feather softens the selection edge, resulting in a transition that does not have a hard edge (in other words, blends into the background).
 You can feather the selection up to 250 pixels. - Contrast is the degree of variation allowed in the selection edge.
-Higher Contrast values (up to 100%) mean sharper selection edges. - Shift Edge shrinks or grows the selection edge by the defined percentage (from -100% to 100%). - Decontaminate Colors can be checked to remove a certain percentage of color from the edge of a selection.
+Higher Contrast values (up to 100%) mean sharper selection edges. - Shift Edge shrinks or grows the selection edge by the defined percentage (from -100% to 100%). - Decontaminate Colors (accessed by expanding the Advanced Output Settings section) can be checked to remove a certain percentage of color from the edge of a selection.